CodeGoat24/Face-diffuser/README.md

-# High-fidelity Person-centric Subject-to-Image Synthesis
+# [CVPR2024] High-fidelity Person-centric Subject-to-Image Synthesis

 Official implementation of [High-fidelity Person-centric Subject-to-Image Synthesis](https://arxiv.org/pdf/2311.10329.pdf).

 > **High-fidelity Person-centric Subject-to-Image Synthesis**<br>
 > Yibin Wang, Weizhong Zhang, Jianwei Zheng, and Cheng Jin <br>
-> Accepted by CVPR2024

 ## Abstract

 Current subject-driven image generation methods encounter significant challenges in person-centric image generation.
 The reason is that they learn the semantic scene and person generation by fine-tuning a common pre-trained diffusion, which involves an irreconcilable training imbalance.
 Precisely,  to generate realistic persons, they need to sufficiently tune the pre-trained model, which inevitably causes the model to forget the rich semantic scene prior and makes scene generation over-fit to the training data.